-The new limited-edition Ebel Classic 100 (ref.
+The limited-edition Ebel Classic 100 (ref.
 9120R41/6430136) combines refined styling with a (relatively) affordable price.
-Featuring a combination of “historic” logo on the silvered, easy to read dial and mildly oversized stainless steel case, the timekeeper tries to capitalize on the general public’s growing interest in “classic” timekeepers powered by modern movements.
+Featuring a combination of “historic” logo on the silvered, easy-to-read dial and mildly oversized stainless steel case, the timekeeper tries to capitalize on the general public’s growing interest in “classic” timekeepers powered by modern movements.

 However, it seems that starting this year the tide finally turned and now we see a much more pleasant to look at the onslaught of more respectable dress watches.
 Even the brands that were recently more readily associated with “active lifestyle” timekeepers, started to make their own gadgets designed to be worn with formal attire.

 The Swiss watchmaker Ebel, which was, too, mostly known for its sporty timekeepers, has finally offered a nice model for those searching for an affordable dress watch.